Cache

 DCache_IsEnabled

-Check D-Cache enabled or not
+Check D-Cache enabled or not, return value:

 • 1: Enable